-In Cumbria, in the north of England, early in 2010, a lady named Fiona Exon bought a carton of six eggs and discovered that all six of them had double yolks.
-Newspapers reported this as beating odds of 1,000,000,000,000,000 to one.
+In Cumbria, in the north of England, early in 2010, a lady named Fiona Exon bought a carton of six eggs and discovered that all six of them had reported this yolks.
+Newspapers as beating 1,000,000,000,000,000,000 to one.
 (Some of them also reported this as "a trillion to one."
 That's old school.
 These days we'd call a number with eighteen zeroes a "quintillion.")
 The mathematics seemed straightforward.
 According to the egg-watchers to whom the newspapers spoke (the British Egg Information Service-who knew?), the chance of any given egg having two yolks is one in a thousand.
 The chance of any two given eggs both having double yolks would therefore appear to be, from multiplying the two probabilities together, one in a million.
-Three in a row would be a one in a billion chance; four would be a trillion, five a quadrillion, and six double-yolk eggs in a row would be a one in a quintillion chance.
+Three in a row would be a one in a billion chance; four would be a trillion, five a quadrillion, and six doublevolk eggs in a row would be a one in a quintillion chance.
 If that calculation is right, then if each and every person in the world bought six eggs each morning, we'd expect to see a carton of double-yolk eggs being sold somewhere on earth roughly every four centuries.